-(5) A retailer must accept payments by a small customer for a bill in advance.
+- (5) A retailer must accept payments by a small customer for a bill in advance. - (6) Application of this rule to standard retail contracts

 This rule (other than subrule (1)) applies in relation to market retail contracts (other than prepayment market retail contracts).